 Song writing may also be used to support clients to tell their own narratives and to gain insight about themselves as they process their experiences.

-The role of a Community Learning Disability Nurse is to support individuals and their families to ensure health needs are met and individuals are able to live healthy and meaningful lives, as independently as possible.
+The role of a community learning disability nurse is to support individuals and their families to ensure health needs are met and individuals are able to live healthy and meaningful lives, as independently as possible.

-Learning Disability nursing differs from other fields of nursing as we do not focus on 'fixing' or 'curing' the person but on changing the environment, our communication and the perceptions, attitudes and values of others to ensure that person is fully supported to live a healthy and fulfilling life.
+Learning disability nursing differs from other fields of nursing as we do not focus on 'fixing' or 'curing' the person but on changing the environment, our communication and the perceptions, attitudes and values of others to ensure that person is fully supported to live a healthy and fulfilling life.

 What we do

 We work across the lifespan, working with young adults to older adults.
-This population has a diverse range of health needs, including physical disabilities, mental well-being, neurological conditions and specific syndromes.
-We play a vital role working within a multi-disciplinary health team and with partners in social care and other agencies.
+This population has a diverse range of health needs, including physical disabilities, mental wellbeing, neurological conditions and specific syndromes.
+We play a vital role working within a multidisciplinary health team and with partners in social care and other agencies.

-Our main roles will include:
+Our main role will include:

-What is an Acute Liaison Nurse?
+What is an acute liaison nurse?

-An Acute Liaison Nurse is a Nurse who works mainly within the hospital setting.
+An acute liaison nurse is a nurse who works mainly within the hospital setting.
 We can visit the person if they are in hospital and will also support them with any general hospital appointments.

-We ensure that adults with learning disabilities receive the health care they need to live healthy lives and are treated as equal citizens within society.
+We ensure that adults with learning disabilities receive the healthcare they need to live healthy lives and are treated as equal citizens within society.
 We provide specialist advice and support to both people with a learning disability and to health services in order to reduce the health inequalities and premature mortality that people with a learning disability face.

 What we do

-What is Speech and Language Therapy?
+What is speech and language therapy?

-Speech and Language Therapists provide treatment and support for people who have difficulties with communication, eating, drinking or swallowing.
-Speech and Language Therapists assess and treat speech, language and communication problems, to help them communicate better.
-They also assess, treat and develop personalised plans to support people who have eating, drinking and swallowing problems.
-(Please see the Dysphagia section)
+Speech and language therapists provide treatment and support for people who have difficulties with communication, eating, drinking or swallowing.
+Speech and language therapists assess and treat speech, language and communication problems, to help them communicate better.
+They also assess, treat and develop personalised plans to support people who have eating, drinking and swallowing problems (please see the dysphagia section).

-Speech and Language Therapy can help if
+Speech and language therapy can help if:

-What to expect at the appointment
+What to expect at the appointment:

 We can make the following visual resources to help the person.